-2019-2020 Special Narrative on Self-Reported Data
+2020-2021 Special Narrative on Self-Reported Data

-Due to the challenges of the COVID-19 pandemic during the school year, each self-reported data component will have a 2500 character narrative section for optional use by the reporting school.
-The impact on the self-reported components is not known and it is valuable to collect the input from the school regarding the challenges, road blocks, attempts or efforts made to gather student information and its effect on the score the school received.
+The challenges of the COVID-19 pandemic continued throughout the 2020-2021 school year.
+The 2500 character Special Narrative Section is open for a school to provide information again this year.
+Last year's narratives provided important information on the impact on the self-reported components.
+It is still valuable to collect the input from the school regarding the challenges, roadblocks, attempts or efforts made to gather student information and its effect on the score the school received for those who chose to share.

-Normalizing EL Data
+Normalizing (Transforming) EL Data

-- While ideally all data would be normally distributed, most data is not.
+While ideally all data would be normally distributed, most data is not.
 Normally distributed data means when visualized through a histogram that data is bell-curve shaped.
 Further, the mean (average) and median (the midpoint of the data) of the data are approximately the same.
 When data does not have a normal distribution, this is called a non-normal distribution.
 When data has a non-normal distribution, data can be "transformed" to have a normal distribution.
-Below is an example of non-normally distributed data and the same data that has been transformed to have a normal distribution. - Data transformation means applying the same mathematical operation to each piece of the original data.
+Below is an example of non-normally distributed data and the same data that has been transformed to have a normal distribution.

+Data transformation means applying the same mathematical operation to each piece of the original data.
 The transformation process changes every school and student in the same way.
-A variety of statistical methods are used for normalizing data based upon which approach provides a distribution as close as possible to normal. - Once transformed, the relationship between data points does not change, but the relationship across data points does.
+A variety of statistical methods are used for normalizing data based upon which approach provides a distribution as close as possible to normal.

+Once transformed, the relationship between data points does not change, but the relationship across data points does.
 Transformation modifies all the data, in the same way, to normalize the distribution as much as possible.
-Individual school or student performance is not damaged or improved during the transformation process. - Data is normalized for two reasons.
+Individual school or student performance is not damaged or improved during the transformation process.

+Data is normalized for two reasons.
 First, most statistical methods used to analyze data include an assumption of a normal distribution.
 For potential analysis to be as accurate as possible, data needs to have as close as possible to a normal distribution.
 Second, letter grade scores are a combination of several indicators.
 For the combined letter grade to be as accurate as possible, all data included in the grade calculation needs to approximately have a normal distribution.